Islamic Republic of Iran Broadcasting

-With 13,000 employees and branches in 20 countries worldwide, including France, Belgium, Malaysia, Lebanon, United Kingdom, the United States, the Islamic Republic of Iran Broadcasting offers both domestic and foreign radio and television services, broadcasting 12 domestic television channels, 4 international news television channels, six satellite television channels for international audiences, and 30 provincial television channels available countrywide, half of which are broadcast in minority-status languages in Iran, for example Azerbaijani and Kurdish, as well as the local accents or dialects of Persian.
-The IRIB provides twelve radio stations for domestic audiences and through the IRIB World Service thirty radio stations are available for foreign and international audiences.
+With 13,000 employees and branches in 20 countries worldwide, including Italy, France, Belgium, Guyana, Malaysia, Lebanon, the United Kingdom, and the United States, the Islamic Republic of Iran Broadcasting offers both domestic and foreign radio and television services, broadcasting 12 domestic television channels, four international news television channels, six satellite television channels for international audiences, and 30 provincial television channels countrywide, half of which are broadcast in minority-status languages in Iran, such as Azerbaijani and Kurdish, as well as the local dialects of Persian.
+IRIB provides 12 radio stations for domestic audiences, and through the IRIB World Service, 30 radio stations are available for foreign and international audiences.
 It also publishes the Persian-language newspaper Jam-e Jam.

 History

-before 1979 revolution
+Before the 1979 revolution

-On 24 April 1940, Radio Iran was officially opened by Mohammad Reza Pahlavi –Iran crown prince at the time– and Isa Sedigh was the first head of it. the radio had five hours program a day and broadcast programs like domestic and foreign news, Iranian and western traditional music, religious and sports and also economic and political discussion. according to Statistical Centre of Iran estimates, in 1976 about 76% of urban population and 45% of rural population had access to the radio.
+On 24 April 1940, Radio Iran was officially opened by Shah Mohammad Reza Pahlavi – the then crown prince of Iran – with Isa Sedigh as the first head of the company.
+The channel broadcast five hour programs including news, traditional and western music, religious and sports programming as well as programs dedicated to economic and political discussion. according to estimates from the Statistical Center of Iran, in 1976 about 76% of urban population and 45% of rural population had access to the radio.

 National Iranian Television officially opened on 21 March 1967 to create National Iranian Radio and Television.
-At that time hardware equipment was at Post ministry, Telegraph and Telephone disposal and its media was producing by Advertising and publishing department.
-In later years radio and television expansion request across the country to create an integrated entity and from 1971 all facilities was given to National Radio and Television.
-Shah personally appointed Reza Ghotbi in head of organization and the time of programs increased quickly.
-At the end of revolution two TV channel (first program and second program) was active and with facilities expansion, more than 95% of Urban population and about 75% of country population was able to receive TV waves.
-Before revolution about 40% of TV programs was foreign and also imported and internal programs were usually modeled from foreign programs.
+At that time, hardware equipment was at the disposal of the Ministry of Post, Telegraph and Telephone and its media was producing by Advertising and publishing department.
+In later years, radio and television expansion request across the country to create an integrated entity and from 1971 all facilities were given to National Radio and Television.
+The Shah personally appointed Reza Ghotbi as head of organization, and the duration of the programs increased quickly.

+Before the 1979 revolution about 40% of TV programs were foreign, and imported and internal programs were usually modeled after foreign programs.
+After the revolution two TV channels (first program and second program) were active and with facility expansion, more than 95% of the urban population and about 75% of the overall population was able to receive TV signals.

+After the 1979 revolution

-During the 1979 revolution unrest and when Arteshbod Azhari became prime minister of Iran, Touraj Farazmand was chosen for head of National Iranian Radio and Television after Reza Ghotbi.
+During the Iranian Revolution, when Gholam Reza Azhari became prime minister of Iran, Touraj Farazmand was chosen for head of National Iranian Radio and Television after Reza Ghotbi.

-After 1979 revolution

-This organization expanded greatly after 1979 revolution and in addition to internal and global broadcasting channels, it benefits more than one hundred electronic information base and written media.
+The organization expanded greatly after the revolution, and in addition to internal and global broadcasting channels, it manages more than 100 electronic and written media.

-Broadcasting budget 4000 billion Toman expected in 2018 budget bill, however, according to Ali Asgari, (this organization manager) Just a channel budget like BBC Persian reaches more than 6000 billion Toman and Broadcasting needs more budget for manage 62 TV channels and 83 radio channels.
+A broadcasting budget of 4,000 billion Tomans was expected in the 2018 budget bill.
+However, according to Ali Asgari (the organization manager), a channel budget like that of BBC Persian consists of over 6,000 billion Tomans and IRIB needs a larger budget for managing 62 TV channels and 83 radio channels.